Anxiety Therapy for Adults in Ontario

 Therapy helps you learn how to feel safe again.

-How Therapy can Support Anxiety, Depression, and Stress
+How Therapy can Support Anxiety

 Together, we work to:

-Reduce anxiety and emotional overwhelm
+Reduce anxiety, overthinking, and emotional overwhelm

-Improve emotional regulation and resilience
+Improve emotional regulation and nervous system awareness

-Build tools for stress management and grounding
+Build tools for grounding, stress management, and feeling more in control

-Increase self-compassion and internal safety
+Increase self-compassion and a sense of internal safety

-This work is not about “positive thinking.”
+This work isn’t about “positive thinking.”

 Sessions may include: